 Black and white thinking is a condition where individuals struggle to see the middle ground.
 If they make a small mistake, everything feels like a disaster.
 This thinking is especially problematic when addiction is an issue.
 Just because there’s a small hiccup in recovery, it doesn’t mean that relapse is inevitable.

 Cognitive thinking is a form of psychotherapy that addresses that negative black and white thinking.
 Through talk therapy, patients can discuss their innermost thoughts, and address them rationally.
 Often, talking about them out loud reveals that the roots of these thoughts are in emotion rather than truth.

 Treating Addiction With a Holistic Approach to Psychotherapy

 Often, the best way to address addiction is with a comprehensive approach.
-Psychotherapy is the base for many addiction treatment methods.
+Psychotherapy is the basis for many addiction treatment methods.

 What is psychotherapy?
 Eye movement desensitization and reprocessing, or EMDR therapy, is one popular example.
 This is a non-pharmacological treatment method that helps patients resolve a history of trauma.
 Patients think of a troubling part of their past, reliving the situation.
 Then, they perform rapid eye movements to minimize the intensity and power of the memory.